Code-Institute-Submissions/grow-yourself/README.md

     - [Events](https://sreninc.github.io/grow-yourself/assets/tests/mobile-events.html)
     - [Contact](https://sreninc.github.io/grow-yourself/assets/tests/mobile-contact.html)

+Multiple changes were made during testing with Lighthouse which are detailed below.
+1. Reduce quality of images to increase load speed without compromising on user expereience.
+1. Added noopener tag to all external links to increase site speed and conform to internet standards.
+1. Updated favicon code to work across devices.
+1. Checked color contrast on primary buttons where background is orange and text is white.
+While this fails standard contrast checks I decided not to change the color scheme for primary buttons as user testing across age ranges with poor eyesight didn't result in the text being unreadable.

 ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge, Ecosia and Safari browsers.